4d/docs/docs/FormEditor/formEditor.md

 |![](assets/en/FormEditor/cssNo.png)|None|No CSS values or icons displayed|
 |![](assets/en/FormEditor/cssWin.png)|Windows|CSS icons and CSS values for Windows platform are displayed in the Property List.
 CSS values applied in form preview area.|
 |![](assets/en/FormEditor/cssMac.png)|macOS|CSS icons and CSS values for macOS platform are displayed in the Property List.
 CSS values applied in form preview area.|

+>If a font size too large for an object is defined in a style sheet or JSON, the object will automatically be resized to accommodate the font size.

 The CSS preview mode reflects the priority order applied to style sheets vs JSON attributes as defined in the [JSON vs Style Sheet](stylesheets.html#json-vs-style-sheet) section.